-• Laptops, phones and other tech products often feature in the EOFY sales
+Laptops, phones and other tech products often feature in EOFY and clearance sales happening this time of year

 Bought any tech in the last year that you use for work?
 Or maybe you’ve got your eye on a new device that’ll come in handy on the job?